happma/WMWssp/README.md

 ssp <- WMWssp(x, y, alpha = 0.05, power = 0.8, t = 1/2)
 summary(ssp)
 ```
 It is also possible to vary the allocation rate to even further reduce the sample size.
+But for almost all situations, a balanced design will be optimal or close to optimal, see [2] or [3].
 ``` r
 # calculate optimal allocation rate t
 ssp <- WMWssp_minimize(x, y, alpha = 0.05, power = 0.8)
 summary(ssp)
 ```

+# References

+[1] Brunner, E., Bathke A. C. and Konietschke, F: Rank- and Pseudo-Rank Procedures in Factorial Designs - Using R and SAS, Springer Verlag, to appear,

+[2] <a href=" https://doi.org/10.1002/sim.7983">Happ, M., Bathke, A. C., & Brunner, E. (2019).
+Optimal sample size planning for the Wilcoxon‐Mann‐Whitney test.
+Statistics in medicine, 38(3), 363-375.</a>

+[3] Bürkner, P‐C, Doebler, P, Holling, H. Optimal design of the Wilcoxon–Mann–Whitney‐test.
+Biom J. 2017; 59( 1): 25‐ 40.